AJProbst/tlbx/README.md

 # tlbx
-Toolbox for simplest manipulation of fasta files.
+Toolbox for the simplest manipulations of fasta files.

 The MIT License (MIT)